lennartskogmo/chronicle/README.md

 For example you could use the python request library to retrive some json, convert it to a dataframe and use it as the argument of the write method.

-## Using Chronicle with configuration metadata.
+## Using Chronicle with configuration metadata